Compare Canada's Best Health & Dental Insurance

 *Quote for a 35-year-old male, non-smoker, with no health risk or pre-existing conditions, who lives in Ontario.

-• Physiotherapy $75-$100/hour
+$75-$100/hour

-• Braces $5000-$6000
+Braces

-• Prescription Glasses $40-$1000
+Prescription Glasses

 Recognized as a leader in the industry

-Who needs extended health & dental insurance?
+Who needs personal health & dental insurance?

-Sometimes you have extended health care coverage through your work or group plan.
+Sometimes you have health care coverage through your work or group plan.
 But that's not always the case.
 You need extended health and dental if you are…

 Retired

-Families with dependents
+Families

-Isn't medical coverage free in Canada?
+Isn't medical care free in Canada?

 Universal health care in Canada provides coverage for basic medical care like doctor's visits, hospital stays, and surgery.
 It may also cover some medications/treatments administered in the hospital.
-However, thousands of other out-of-pocket expenses come with medical, dental, and vision care that are not covered by the government health insurance plan.\n\n
+However, thousands of other out-of-pocket expenses come with medical, dental, and vision care that are not covered by the government health insurance plan.

-Universal Health Care Universal Health
+Universal Health Care Private Health Care

 Doctor's Visits